scrumtuous/scrumtuous/aws/practitioner/exam/dumps/question/answer-133.md

 ---
 layout: answer
 title: "On how many continents do AWS Regions exist?"
-blurb: "The only continent without an AWS Region is Antarctica, meaning the other 6 continents do have one.
-Take a look at the AWS docs for more information o"
+blurb: "<p>The only continent without an AWS Region is Antarctica, meaning the other 6 continents do have one.</p>
+<p>Take a look at the AWS <a href="https://aws.a"
 quid: 133
 ---